setms/book/docs/requirements/analysis.md

 In an event storming workshop, sticky notes of a particular color represent each of these concepts.
 Workshop participants place the stickies on a wall in timeline order to visualize the entire business process.

+In the following, we'll use custom symbols for these concepts, keeping the colors.
+This makes it easier to visualize processes.

 A specific grammar governs event storming concepts @@Brandolini2022, in the sense that certain things always come before or after others.